 Sexual abuse can cause serious physical and emotional harm to children both in the short term and the long term.

 In the short term, children may suffer health issues, such as sexually transmitted infections, physical injuries and unwanted pregnancies.

 In the long term, people who have been sexually abused are more likely to suffer with depression, anxiety, eating disorders and post-traumatic stress disorder (PTSD).
-They are also more likely to self-harm, become involved in criminal behaviour, misuse drugs and alcohol, and to commit suicide as young adults.
+They're also more likely to self-harm, become involved in criminal behaviour, misuse drugs and alcohol, and to commit suicide as young adults.

 Child sexual exploitation

-Children who have been sexually abused are also at risk of sexual exploitation, in which children are sometimes passed around a network of abusers for sexual purposes.
+Children who've been sexually abused are also at risk of sexual exploitation, in which children are sometimes passed around a network of abusers for sexual purposes.